 I was challenged when:

 This essay focuses on short-term goals and your reasons for those goals.
 When explaining your post-MBA goals, make sure to be as specific as you can.
-Specify which industry, which company, and what position you would like to see yourself after graduating from Ross.
+Specify which industry, which company, and what position you would like to see yourself at after graduating from Ross.
 Even if you are not 100% sure, you should be clear and decisive about your short-term goals.
 Though the question asks only about the short-term goal, you may still touch upon your long-term goal, but you should not elaborate on it.

-With a total of 400 only words to tell your story to the Ross admission committee, you should make every word count.
+With a total of only 400 words to tell your story to the Ross admission committee, you should make every word count.
 There is no room for elaborate details or beating around the bush.
 To present a well-rounded picture of your candidacy, use 200 words (short questions) to demonstrate who you are as a person and 200 words (goals essay) to showcase who you are as a professional.

 Optional Statement: Is there something in your resume or application that could use some explanation?
 You might want to discuss the completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.

-As directed in the essay prompt, you may use this essay question to address a weakness in your profile, such as employment gap, low GPA/low GMAT, completion of supplemental work, or unusual choice of the recommender.
+As directed in the essay prompt, you may use this essay question to address a weakness in your profile, such as employment gap, low GPA/low GMAT, completion of supplemental course work, or unusual choice of the recommender.
 Your weakness may also bring out a positive aspect of your personality.
 You may either use bullet points or essay format for the optional statement.